cyzxidian/TransformerST-deconv/README.md

 '--eval_resolution', type=int, default=1, help='Eval cluster number.'
 '--eval_graph_n', type=int, default=20, help='Eval graph kN tol.'

-**3. Following the implementation of the graph transformer and vision transformer models, the essential components of our deconvolution mixture of experts model can be found within the 'MOE' directory, serving as a reference for further examination.**
+**3. Following the implementation of the graph transformer and vision transformer models, the essential components of our deconvolution mixture of experts model can be found within the 'MOE' directory, serving as a reference for further examination.** Upon acceptance of the manuscript, we shall make available a detailed and complete pipeline for the execution of the associated code.